September 22, 2016

 Wow!
 It has almost been 3 years of building a great neighborhood bar and grill in Sun Prairie.
 Over the last 3 years, we have made a lot of improvements to the building and business while maintaining high quality food and service.
 We have added a patio, replaced the bar top, removed the carpet and installed new floors, removed the DJ booth, and updated kitchen equipment.
 We have a lot of fun during Badger games with the UW Alumni Band members coming to play to make it the best place to watch a game.
 With 3 projector screens and 14 other tv’s throughout the restaurant, you always have a view of what is on tv.
 Enjoy a seat at the large octagon bar where you have great views of everything going on.

-Weekly events of Wednesday Trivia at 7, Thursday Karaoke 8:30 – 12:30, Friday Fish Fry from 10 am – 10 pm and Open Mic Night from 10 pm – 2 am, Saturday Karaoke 10 pm – 2 am.
+Weekly events of Wednesday Trivia at 7, Thursday Karaoke 8:30 – 12:30, Friday Fish Fry from 10 am – 10 pm, Saturday Karaoke 10 pm – 2 am.
 Come and have some fun one of those nights.

 We would love to get to know you as you get to know us.
 Be Safe!